Professional Development and Training

 A day of discovery and learning.
 Meet with colleagues who have successfully implemented technology solutions in their courses.
 Learn about emerging tools and techniques to support different instructional strategies.

-Completing a minimum of five technology classes in one track along with a work-related project by September is required to complete the certificate program.
-A lunchtime celebration showcasing all completed projects. and certificates will be awarded to all participants who complete the program requirements.
+Completing a minimum of five technology classes in one track along with a work-related project by August is required to complete the certificate program.
+Earn a certificate and a digital badge by completing a track.